MeisterReporter/rars-custom/README.md

 ## Download

 RARS is distributed as an executable jar.
-You will need at least Java 8 to run it.
+You will need at least Java 21 to run it.

-The latest stable release can be found [here](https://github.com/TheThirdOne/rars/releases/latest), a release with the latest developments can be found on the [continuous release](https://github.com/TheThirdOne/rars/releases/tag/continuous), and the [releases page](https://github.com/TheThirdOne/rars/releases) contains all previous stable releases with patch notes.
+The latest stable release can be found [here](https://github.com/MeisterReporter/rars-custom/releases/latest), the latest developments can be found on the [continuous release](https://github.com/MeisterReporter/rars-custom), and the [releases page](https://github.com/MeisterReporter/rars-custom/releases/) contains all previous stable releases with patch notes.

-Alternatively, if you wish to make your own jar and/or modify the code, you should clone the repo with `git clone https://github.com/TheThirdOne/rars --recursive`.
+Alternatively, if you wish to make your own jar and/or modify the code, you should clone the repo with `git clone https://github.com/MeisterReporter/rars-custom.git --recursive`.
 Running the script `./build-jar.sh` on a Unix system will build `rars.jar`.

 ## Screenshot